kids in wheelchairs dressed up for halloween

 Custom Wheelchair Costumes

-If you know you have children in your friend group or neighborhood that may be trick-or-treating from a wheelchair, here’s how you can make your house more accessible for your trick-or-treaters with disabilities.
+If you know you have children in your neighborhood with disabilities who may be trick-or-treating, you can follow these tips to make your house more accessible for trick-or-treaters:

-2. Keep your path well-lit and debris-free.
-While decorating for Halloween can be fun for people of all ages, make sure not to make the journey up to the candy too difficult to traverse or too dark to see any potential obstacles.
+While decorating for Halloween can be fun for people of all ages, make sure not to make the journey up to the candy too difficult or too dark to see any potential obstacles.

 LIVE CHAT WITH AN AGENT